mukeshbasira/PJP2.0/README.md

 Visit FEE CALCULATOR Folder.
 Input and output csv are there with a txt file showing a test run.
 - [TRADE FEE CALCULATOR Assignment statement](https://github.com/mukeshbasira/PJP2.0/blob/week2_java_calculator/Assignments/Week%202%20Assignment%202%20-%20Java.pdf)

+# CURRENCY AVG JAVA

+Visit CURRENCY CALCULATOR Folder.
+Input and output csv are there with a txt file showing a test run.